 4. Indulge in Wine Tasting Downtown

 Wine tasting is definitely one of the best things to do in Carmel-by-the-Sea.
-There are numerous wine tasting rooms throughout the city, especially downtown.
+There are numerous wine-tasting rooms throughout the city, especially downtown.
 Experiencing different wines of the region was one of the highlights of my time in Carmel!

 While I don’t think you can go wrong in selecting a tasting room, some of my favorites are Blair Wines and Hahn Family Wines found in Carmel Plaza, as well as Galante Vineyards and Silvestri Vineyards.

 5. Catch a Beautiful Sunset

-When I think of Carmel, I think of natural beauty, which certainly includes phenomenal sunsets.
+When I think of Carmel, California, I think of natural beauty, which certainly includes phenomenal sunsets.
 There are so many places to watch the sunset in Carmel, but the most important thing is that you make sure to see one!

 Some of the best places to post up for the sunset are none other than Carmel Mission Ranch (Clint Eastwood’s Resort), Carmel Point, or Cypress grove trail and Cypress Point lookout, in Pebble Beach.

 6. Bike Along Scenic Road